LyndonGingerich/hunt-mouse/README.md

 ## To do

-* Consider the feasibility of implementing NumPy for speed
 * Implement a game engine, probably Pygame
 * Write game narrative
 * Design and create game backend